Cessna 188 Pacific rescue

 .

-The aircraft were in the same vicinity, but still no visual contact between the two for an exact position.
-Capt Vette asked all his passengers to look out their windows in hopes any of them could catch a glimpse of the Cessna below, and even invited small groups to come to the cockpit to help in the forward scan.
+Both aircraft were in the same vicinity, but still no visual contact between the two for an exact position.
+Capt Vette asked all his passengers to look out their windows in hopes any of them could catch a glimpse of the Cessna below and even invited small groups to come to the cockpit to help in the forward scan.

 .